Het-Broeker-Huis/broekerhuis-website/content/visit/things-to-do-countryside-amsterdam.md

 title: Amsterdam may be the destination
 titleComponent: h2
 ---
-Let Amsterdam wear the crown. broek in Waterland wears the wool sweater, offers you tea and tells better stories.
+Let Amsterdam wear the crown.
+Broek in Waterland wears the wool sweater, offers you tea and tells better stories.

 You came for a quick break from the city.
 You found something slower, warmer, closer.
 Something you didn’t even know you were looking for.

-And it starts at Het Broeker Huis.
+And it starts at **Het Broeker Huis.
 Your lunch stop.
 Dinner spot.
-Your village living room.
+Your village living room.**

-Your reason to stay a little longer.
+**Your reason to stay a little longer.**

 #image
 ![Authentich wooden green painted house in the most beuatiful village in the Netherlands - Broek in Waterland](/fietsen-door-waterland-vanaf-broek-in-waterland.jpg)